j-andrews7/awesome-bioinformatics-benchmarks/README.md

 **Tools/methods compared:** `baySeq`, `cuffdiff`, `DEGSeq`, `DESeq`, `DESeq2`, `EBSeq`, `edgeR (exact and glm modes)`, `limma`, `NOISeq`, `PoissonSeq`, `SAMSeq`.

 **Recommendation(s):** With fewer than 12 biological replicates, [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) and [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) were the top performers.
-As replicates increased, [DESeq](https://bioconductor.org/packages/release/bioc/html/DESeq.html) did a better job minimizing false positives than other tools.
+As replicates increased, DESeq (now deprecated and replaced by [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) did a better job minimizing false positives than other tools.

 Additionally, the authors recommend at least six biological replicates should be used, rising to at least 12 if users want to identify all significantly differentially expressed genes no matter the fold change magnitude.